MichaelSchneeberger/advanced-safety-filter/README.md

 Install Python 3.12 and Jupyterlab.

-Then, install the [SOSOpt](https://github.com/MichaelSchneeberger/sosopt) Python library using pip:
+Then, clone this project to your local machine and install the requirements using pip:

 ```
-pip install sosopt
+pip install -r requirements.txt
 ```

-Next, clone this project to your local machine and open the Jupyter notebooks using Jupyterlab.
+Next, open the Jupyter notebooks using Jupyterlab.

 ## Citing